AI's Blind Spots: Geographic Knowledge and Diversity Deficit in Generated Urban Scenario: Methodology

-\subsection{Embedding}

-To measure and compare the visual semantics encoded by each model’s outputs, we employed feature embeddings generated by the DINO-v2 ViT-S/14 model \cite{oquab2024dinov2learningrobustvisual}.
-DINO-v2 is a self-supervised vision transformer trained to learn semantically rich image representations without labelled data.
-Its ViT-S/14 variant produces 384-dimensional feature vectors from input images and has demonstrated robust performance in urban analysis, including visual place recognition and land-cover classification tasks \cite{oquab2024dinov2learningrobustvisual}.
+Here, \texttt{\{LOCATION\}} is instantiated with each of the 50 U.S. states, their respective capitals, and the generic token \texttt{"USA"}, yielding 101 distinct prompts.
+We generate 150 samples per prompt, resulting in 15,150 images per model.

+The phrase ``street-view'' is chosen to encourage grounded, built-environment imagery, such as roads, buildings, vegetation, vehicles, signage, and urban or rural layouts.
+We intentionally omit additional stylistic modifiers, such as weather, lighting, season, demographic descriptors, or artistic style, in order to reduce prompt-induced confounds and better isolate the model's internal association between a location name and its expected visual appearance.
+This setup treats each generated image as a sample from the model's learned visual distribution for a given place name.

+Inference parameters, including guidance scale and diffusion steps, are kept at model-specific defaults.
+The final generation settings are reported in Appendix Table ~\ref{tab:generation_settings}.

+\subsubsection{Embedding}

+To map the generated imagery into a semantically meaningful visual space, we use DINO-v2 ViT-S/14 \parencite{oquab2024dinov2learningrobustvisual} as a frozen feature extractor.
+DINO-v2 is trained with self-supervision and provides visual representations that capture object content, scene layout, texture, vegetation, road structure, and built-environment cues without relying on explicit geographic labels.
+This makes it suitable for our setting, where the goal is not to classify places directly, but to compare the visual distributions that models associate with different place names.

-In our setup, each image was resized to 256 pixels on the shortest side, centre-cropped to 224×224 pixels, and lastly normalised.
-Using the pretrained model, each image was passed through DINO-v2 to extract a single embedding vector.
-For every location (state, capital, and the USA reference), we computed the mean vector and the empirical covariance matrix across the set of image embeddings.
+Each generated image is resized to 256 pixels on the shortest side, centre-cropped to 224$\times$224, converted to a tensor, and normalised using the standard mean and variance.
+We then pass the image through the DINO-v2 encoder and extract one image-level feature vector.